A Lakewood acupuncutre clinic for all of your health needs

 Is it painful?

-Very few people find the insertion of acupuncture needles to be painful.
+Very few people report finding the insertion of acupuncture needles to be painful.
 These needles are hair fine, unlike injection needles which are thicker, hollow and have cutting edges.
 For this reason, acupuncture feels nothing like getting a shot or having blood drawn.

 How many treatments will it take to see results?

-Acupuncture and Chinese medicine are most effective as a series of treatments.
-Because acupuncture and Chinese medicine is cumulative, you will benefit from treaments that are closer together and not too far apart at firts.
-Idealy to get people started, it may take more than one treatment a week to get body situated into a healing phase, but after symptoms subside then treatments will usually become less frequent.
+Acupuncture and Chinese medicine, while they can show positive results from just one treatment, typically take multiple treatments to influence the body into a healing state.
+The number of treatments will vary based on the patient’s constitution and the type of condition that is affecting the patient.
 Typically people with non-chronic and milder conditions can start to see some change and lasting results in 4-6 treatments.
 If the patient’s health issues are chronic, long-lasting, or severe, it may take 10 or more treatments to start to see change and lasting results.
-It should be noted that most patients will feel better and more relaxed after every acupuncture treatment, even if thier health problem is not fully resolved.
+Acupuncture and Chinese medicine have a cumulative effect and therefore stronger disharmonies in the body may require multiple treatments per week at first to be able to obtain lasting results.
+It should be noted that most patients will feel better and more relaxed after every acupuncture treatment, even if their health problem is not fully resolved.

 Do you accept insurance?